 Along with the demands of being a clinician and running a busy clinic, my focus has been to analyse, investigate and research my observations of lived experience in my patients, develop effective treatment approaches and teach/mentor other clinicians.

 I am qualified to provide Tinnitus Retraining Therapy (TRT), which has been a springboard.
-My approach to therapy is interactive and personalised, utilising CBT, Acceptance and Commitment Therapy (ACT), mindfulness therapy and trauma counselling.
+My approach to therapy is interactive and personalised, utilising CBT, Acceptance and Commitment Therapy (ACT), mindfulness therapy and trauma awareness.
 I draw on central pain sensitisation research and evidence-based pain treatment strategies.

 This approach to tinnitus, hyperacusis, acoustic shock, TTS and misophonia understanding and treatment has led to patients consulting me online from around the world.
 I have now retired from clinical practice but remain a consultant and educator in these fields.
+DWM Audiology continues to provide these patient services.

 Evaluating my patients’ histories and shepherding them through a recovery process has provided insights into hyperacusis mechanisms, TTS pathways and triggers, acoustic shock and tinnitus reactivity.
 A process of considered and analytical reflection has allowed common, consistent and repeated patterns and themes to emerge, with a number of lightbulb moments.